caplena/knowledge-base/docs/04-01-Import-Data.md

 > When exporting data in Excel format it can happen that epmpty cells in numerical columns are filled with a place holder such as #NUM or #ZAHL.
 Please check and replace with an empty value before the re-import.
 This can be avoided when exporting the data in CSV format.

 ### File Import
 Navigate to your *Project List* and open the project which you would like to change.
-Select **Add or replace** from the *Project Actions* and drop the file with the changes.
+Select **add or replace** from the *Project Actions* and drop the file with the changes.

 After dropping the file the *Match Columns* screen will allow you to review your changes before being applied.
 The Summary at the bottom right will show the number of
 * Columns present previously  and in new file